Second impeachment of Donald Trump: Article of impeachment introduced

-On January 11, 2021, U.S. Representatives David Cicilline, along with Jamie Raskin and Ted Lieu, introduced an article of impeachment against Trump, charging Trump with "incitement of insurrection" in urging his supporters to march on the Capitol building.
+On January 11, 2021, U.S. representatives David Cicilline, Jamie Raskin and Ted Lieu introduced an article of impeachment against Trump, charging Trump with "incitement of insurrection" in urging his supporters to march on the Capitol building.
 The article contended that Trump made several statements that "encouraged—and foreseeably resulted in—lawless action" that interfered with Congress' constitutional duty to certify the election.
 It argued that by his actions, Trump "threatened the integrity of the democratic system, interfered with the peaceful transition of power, and imperiled a coequal branch of Government", doing so in a way that rendered him "a threat to national security, democracy, and the Constitution" if he were allowed to complete his term.
 By the time it was introduced, 218 of the 222 House Democrats had signed on as cosponsors, assuring its passage.
 Trump was impeached in a vote on January 13, 2021; ten Republicans, including House Republican Conference chairwoman Liz Cheney, joined all of the Democrats in supporting the article.

 On January 12, with the article's passage assured, Pelosi named Raskin, Lieu, Cicilline, Diana DeGette, Joaquin Castro, Eric Swalwell, Joe Neguse, Madeleine Dean, and Stacey Plaskett as managers to present the prosecution case in the Senate conviction trial, with Raskin as lead manager.
 The managers were chosen for their expertise in constitutional law, civil rights, and criminal justice.
 Raskin is a former constitutional law professor at American University.
 Lieu is a former military prosecutor in the United States Air Force.
 Cicilline is a former public defender.
 Swalwell was a former prosecutor in California.
 DeGette is a former civil rights attorney.
 Castro, Neguse, Dean and Plaskett are all lawyers in private practice.

-The House impeachment managers formally triggered the start of the impeachment trial on January 25 by walking across the Capitol and delivered to the Senate the charge against Trump.
+The House impeachment managers formally triggered the start of the impeachment trial on January 25 by walking across the Capitol and delivering to the Senate the charge against Trump.
 The nine managers were led into the Senate chamber by the lead impeachment manager, who read the article of impeachment.
 The trial in the Senate began as scheduled on February 9.